browny/perspective-correction/README.md

 	$ cd bin
 	$ ./main test.jpg

-	1.Locate the 4 red corners to the boundary of document.
+	1. Locate the 4 red corners to the boundary of document.
 	2. Press 'H' to convert.

 ####6.
 Exit####